abcxyz/github-token-minter/README.md

 ## Using the service

 The service provides a GitHub action that can be used to access the service from a GitHub workflow.
 It is located in the [.github/actions/minty](.github/actions/minty) directory of this repository.

+The action can be used in two ways depending on how your `github-token-minter` service is deployed.

+### Method 1: Authenticating with Google Cloud (WIF)

-The action requires a the caller to first authenticate with Google Cloud using the [google-github-actions/auth](https://github.com/google-github-actions/auth) action like this:
+If your service was deployed with Workload Identity Federation enabled (`enable_wif = true`), the caller must first authenticate with Google Cloud using the [google-github-actions/auth](https://github.com/google-github-actions/auth) action.

 ```yaml
       - id: 'minty-auth'